abbyck/Youtubr/README.md

 # Youtubr

-An Alternative GUI for Youtube built on top of React Framework
+An Alternative GUI for Youtube built on top of ReactJs and Redux for state management.

 ### Getting Started